attempering/at-engine/src/tests/unit_tests/utils/logger/README.md

-# Compiling test on log
+# Test on the logger module

 ```sh
 valgrind ./test.exe